 Outside of the actual ingredients for the drink and a good glass, the next thing you need to make a great cocktail is a bar tool set.
-This sleek one from includes a shaker, jigger, strainer, garnish knife, ice tongs, and a stirrer.
+Our sleek version includes a three-part shaker, stand, and six tools: a cocktail strainer, bar spoon, double-sided jigger, bottle opener, muddler, and ice tongs.
 Basically: Everything you truly need to make a great cocktail!
 Bottoms up.

 One of the major things you’ll notice at any great cocktail bar is the special attention they give to their ice.
 Using the right kind of ice for a drink will alter how a cocktail will taste and improve the overall experience.
 These sphere ice molds create large ice cubes, which means the ice will melt slower and they won’t dilute your drink.
 And if you’re looking for large square cubes, these silicone trays are also perfect.

 If you’re ready to expand your cocktail knowledge beyond a classic Martini and Old Fashioned, then you need a good cocktail book.
 This one from Williams Sonoma includes 40 recipes for modern-inspired drinks like a Grapefruit & Sage Gimlet and a Basil Julep.
 In addition to the drinks, the book provides easy bar snack recipes, and a guide to the best glassware and cocktail tools.